rule

 Text 17

-Maitreya said: 'Being inspired by Lord Brahmâ to procreate went Atri the chief of the learned in spiritual knowledge together with his wife to the great mountain named Riksha to stay there for austerities.
+Maitreya said: 'Being inspired by Lord Brahmâ to procreate went Atri, the chief of the learned in spiritual knowledge, together with his wife to the great mountain named Riksha to stay there for austerities.
 (Vedabase)

 Text 18

+In the forest there were many as'oka and palâs'a trees and flowers, with everywhere the sound of the flowing waters of the river the Nirvindhyâ.

 In that place in the garden of the forest there were many flowers, as'oka trees growing everywhere and the sound of the falling waters of the river the Nirvindhyâ.

-In that place in the garden of the forest there were many flowers, As'oka trees growing everywhere and the sound of the falling waters of the river the Nirvindhyâ.
 (Vedabase)

 Text 19

-Controlling the mind by regulating his breath the sage remained there for a hundred years standing on the one leg of non-duality, eating the air.
+Controlling the mind by regulating his breath remained the sage there for a hundred years, eating the air standing on the one leg of non-duality.
 (Vedabase)

 Text 20